 - whenever the transaction cannot be handled through Royal FloraHolland.

-- The temporary exemption shall be valid for the period of one year (2021); with the possibility of extension (after approval by the Members' Council).
+- The temporary exemption shall be valid for the period from 2021 up untill 31 December 2023; with the possibility of extension (after approval by the Members' Council).

 - Only existing NAT flows, that have already been specified by the member to Royal FloraHolland are exempt.